Antimeuh2433/b-l-o-c-k-s/README.md

 Just leave them :D

 ## License
-GNU GPL version 3 or any later version
+GNU GPL version 3 or any later version.
 See LICENSE.